shadowed1/ChromeOS_PowerControl/README.md

 - Control CPU clockspeed in relation to temperature; enabling lower temperatures under load and longer battery life.
 - Control fan curve in relation to temperature with built-in hysteresis and 0% RPM mode.
   <br> <br>
-- Features global commands for ease of use, a unified config file with real-time settings, and performance logs.
+- Features global commands for ease of use, a unified config file, and the ability to change settings in real-time.
 - Has a feature-rich installer, an uninstaller that cleans up after itself, and logs stored in /var/log/ for statistics.
 - Optionally have BatteryControl, PowerControl, FanControl start on boot; as well as disabling Turbo Boost on boot if user has rootfs verification disabled.
 <br> <br> <br>